THEVAPERSGUIDE

 Vapor Quality

-Across dozens of cartridges—ranging from thin CBD oils to thick THC distillates—the Inspector delivered consistent, smooth vapor.
-The wide voltage range means you can optimize for nearly any cartridge type.
+Across dozens of cartridges, from thin CBD oils to thick THC distillates, the Inspector delivered consistent, smooth vapor.
+The wide voltage range means you can dial in almost any cartridge type.

 At lower voltages (1.8V-2.4V), hits are cool and flavorful with minimal harshness.
-Terpene expression comes through clearly, making these settings ideal for premium cartridges.
+Terpenes come through clearly.
+These settings work best for premium cartridges.

-Mid-range voltages (2.8V-3.4V) offer the best balance for everyday use.
-Adequate vapor production without sacrificing too much flavor.
+Mid-range voltages (2.8V-3.4V) offer the best balance for daily use.
+Solid vapor production without sacrificing too much flavor.

-At maximum voltage (4.0V-4.2V), vapor density increases significantly.
-Flavor takes a backseat to clouds, but thick distillates that struggle at lower settings finally perform properly.
+At max voltage (4.0V-4.2V), vapor density jumps up.
+Flavor takes a backseat to clouds, but thick distillates that struggle at lower settings finally perform right.

 Auto-Draw Response

-The auto-draw sensor is responsive without being overly sensitive.
-It activates reliably on intentional draws without false triggers from movement or wind.
-Some batteries have finicky auto-draw—the Inspector's implementation is solid.
+The auto-draw sensor is responsive without being too sensitive.
+It fires on intentional draws but doesn't false trigger from movement or wind.
+Some batteries have finicky auto-draw.
+The Inspector's works well.

 Battery Life

-The 650mAh capacity is generous for this category.
+The 650mAh capacity is generous for a 510 battery.
 In practice, expect:

 • Light users (10-15 puffs/day): 3-4 days between charges